L.O.L. Surprise! Concert Tour coming to Sioux City's Orpheum Theatre

 Featuring such favorite characters as Lady Diva, Royal Bee, Neonlicious and Swag, L.O.L.
 Surprise! is known for its innovative production values.
 Using groundbreaking hologram technology, the beloved characters will sing, dance and come to life for the live audience.

 Tickets will go on sale at 10 a.m.
-Friday at the Primebank Box Office at the Tyson Events Center, by calling 7812-279-4850 or by visiting OrpheumLive.com.
+Friday at the Primebank Box Office at the Tyson Events Center, and can also be obtained by calling 712-279-4850 or by visiting OrpheumLive.com.

 Tags